vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/065/07_yachchiddhi_shashvatAmasIndra.md

 title = "07"

 +++
 The balance of opinion (Gr, Kü, Lub, etc.) takes apīpema to √pī ‘swell’, which morphologically makes sense.
-But Ge seems to take it rather as a redupl. aor.
+But Geldner seems to take it rather as a redupl. aor.

 to √pā ‘drink’ (“Wir haben ihn … hier getränkt…”), though without explicitly saying so.
 See also the very parallel passage VIII.99.1, with ápīpyan.
 Despite the difficulties (amply treated by Kü), I prefer to associate these two forms with √pā.